acikgozb/tcp-ip-journey/1-ping/README.md

 In this trace output, we first see NS (nameserver) records, which are records that point a server that may hold the information.
 `dig` uses these servers to search for `google.com`.
-Starting from the root servers, `dig` is eventually pointed to the DNS servers of Google (`ns1` through `ns4`), and then at the end one of those servers respond with the A record, which contains the IP address.
+Starting from the root servers, `dig` is eventually pointed to the DNS servers of Google (`ns1` through `ns4`), and then one of those servers respond with the A record at the end, which contains the IP address.

 As we can see from this output `+trace` option is useful to troubleshoot any DNS issues, or to verify the name resolution process.